ynloultratech/graphql-bundle/doc/content/00_Getting_Started.md

 > The `trailing_slash_on_root` option was introduced in Symfony 4.1.

-At this point your GraphQL server under the `/api` route is ready, but does not have any data to serve.
+Now your GraphQL server under the `/api` route is ready, but does not have any data to serve.

 # Configure your first object

+GraphQL is based on objects, fields and types, is required al least register one object to has something to serve.

 Add the following annotation to a doctrine entity

 ````php